quat1024/hatchery/advent2022/README.md

 Puzzle 16 is not solved at all

+Puzzle 19 is not solved at all either, need to brush up on the Dynaic Programming:tm: shit

 ## run

 `cargo run --bin advent2022` should work (this project is in a workspace)